mathworks/Simscape-Electrical-IEEE-European-Test-Feeder-EMT-Model/README.md

 European Test Feeder.
 An image of the network is shown below.
 Two model builds are available.
 One builds the network as 4 segments using model reference.
 With model reference, we can build the segments as executable MEX files that do not need to be recompiled.
 The other builds the network as 4 segments using subsystem reference.
-With subsstem reference, we can use Fast-Restart in a given simulation session to avoid model re-compilation when simulating many scenarios.
+With subsystem reference, we can use Fast-Restart in a given simulation session to avoid model re-compilation when simulating many scenarios.

 <img src="images/IEEE_European_LV.png"